 Methodology

-Five operating principles.
+Eight operating principles.
+NOFO-anchored throughout.
 One AI/Expert Reconciliation Log.

 How HSG approaches every PWS scope area.